 Receipt by our Company of a composite score of 1.47 and rating as “excellent” for the year 2007-2008 by Department of Public Enterprises, Ministry of Heavy Industries & Public Enterprises, GoI.

-Overall production of coal by our Company and our Subsidiaries, crossed 400 million tonnes.
+The overall production of coal by our Company and our Subsidiaries crossed 400 million tonnes.

 |2007-08 :||Award of ‘Mini Ratna’ status by the Department of Public Enterprises, GoI, to CCL.|

 |2006-07 :||Award of ‘Mini Ratna’ status by the Department of Public Enterprises, GoI, to our Company and to MCL, NCL, SECL and WCL.

 The decline in debt as a percentage of net worth from 66 % in 2001-2002 to 10 % in 2006 -2007.

 |2005-06 :||Rating of ‘AAA/Stable’, indicating the highest degree of safety with regard to the timely payment of interest and principal, awarded by CRISIL in respect of the Rs.
 250 million bond programme of our Company.

 Introduction of sale of coal through ‘e-auction method’;

 ECL and BCCL reported a profit of Rs.
 3,638 million and 2,026.67 million in Fiscal 2006.